Amsterdam/frontend-react-template/README.md

 This project can be used to create a new frontend react project from scratch for projects within comunity of Amsterdam.

-Also this project uses [github actions](https://github.com/Amsterdam/frontend-react-template/actions) for CI deployment.
+Also this project uses [github actions workflows](https://github.com/Amsterdam/frontend-react-template/actions) for CI deployment.

 If you want to use a form utility we suggest you use: [`react-hook-form`](https://www.npmjs.com/package/react-hook-form).